 #7 – Hidden Valley Park Trail

 Hidden Valley Park Trail really is a hidden gem.
 I’ve lived in Kansas City for quite a while, but it took a pandemic and my interest in finding new and interesting outdoor places near the city to come across this spot.
 And I am so glad I found it!
 Once you enter the forest you immediately feel transported to somewhere far away from the city.
 You’ll see all kinds of plants and some very old and very large trees.
 The rain forest like canopy means the trail is mostly shaded.
 If you’re lucky, you might even seen a few animals like deer.
-One thing you won’t see much of, other people, which adds to the feeling that you really have found a hidden treasure!
+One thing you won’t see much of, other people.
+This adds to the feeling that you really have found a hidden treasure!

 Hidden Valley Park Trail is the perfect option if you are looking for a more secluded destination.
 The park will have you feeling like you are really out in the wilderness and away from the city.

 The Parkville Nature Sanctuary covers 115 acres and boasts nearly three miles of trails.
 Along the trails you’ll find streams and waterfalls and you may occasionally come across some wildlife.
 Parkville Nature Sanctuary is a one of the busiest outdoor locations on the list.
 It is easily accessible with short, well maintained trails and you’ll see many families with children and groups here.

 #9 – Ernie Miller Park & Nature Center